$\texttt{tdescore}$: An Accurate Photometric Classifier for Tidal Disruption Events

 The appropriate threshold for classifiers such as \tdes ultimately depends on the intended scientific application.
 A high precision sample with lower recall\footnote{`recall' is synonymous with `completeness'.} may be preferable for rate studies or other population analysis, whereas a high recall might be desired to generate a complete spectroscopically-classified TDE sample where some contamination is acceptable.
 We consider an alternative stricter threshold, chosen such that at least 95\% of \tdes-selected TDEs would be genuine.
-Applying this higher threshold produces a very clean sample of probable TDEs, which nonetheless retains a recall of 62.1\%.
-This confirms that roughly two thirds of genuine TDEs are confidently identified, receiving very high classifier scores.
+Applying this higher threshold produces a very clean sample of probable TDEs, which nonetheless retains a recall of 73.3\% ($\sim$40 TDEs and $\sim$2 non-TDEs).
+This confirms that nearly three quarters of genuine TDEs are confidently identified, receiving very high classifier scores.
 We also consider a loose threshold that is nearly complete, chosen such that a recall of at least 95\% is achieved.
-With this loose cut, only 5\% of TDEs are lost, but the background is rejected with such efficiency (97.4\%) that the share of TDEs in the sample increases from 1.9\% to 41.0\%. \tdes is thus able to reject most of the background at very little cost to completeness.
+With this loose cut, only $\sim$5\% of TDEs are lost ($\sim$3 TDEs), but the background is rejected with such efficiency (97.4\%) that the share of TDEs in the sample reaches 45.7\% ($\sim$52 TDEs and $\sim$62 non-TDEs), versus just 2.0\% in the parent training sample. \tdes is thus able to reject most of the background at very little cost to completeness.
+Further tests of \tdes using subsets of the parameters are detailed in Appendix Section \ref{sec:param_appendix}, which confirm that much of the background can be rejected even before lightcurve information is available.